-A versatile and sensitive artist, North Carolina native Christopher Gilliam has been performing for over twenty seven years--teaching rising young artists and scholars at the university and college level for the past eleven.
+North Carolina native Christopher Gilliam has been performing for nearly 30 years--teaching rising young artists and scholars at the university and college level for the past twelve.
 At home equally on the stage and podium, Gilliam has conducted or performed in literally hundreds of choral, opera, oratorio, music theatre, and straight-theatre performances.

 Gilliam received the Doctor of Musical Arts Degree and Master of Music degree from the University of Kansas in 2003.
 At KU, he studied with conducting professors Simon Carrington and Brian Priestman, and with voice professor John Stephens.
 There he also enjoyed study with guest conductors Hilary Apfelstadt, Robert Sund, Maurice Casey, Jameson Marvin, Carl Høgset, André Thomas, and Rodney Eichenberger; and directors Mark Ferrell, Carroll Freeman, Bill Teisen, and David Roth.

 He currently serves as Director of Choral Activities at Davidson College in Davidson, NC, where he directs a graded choral program, serves as Artistic Director for both the Choral Arts Society and the Davidson Holiday Gala, and teaches private voice.
 Gilliam also taught at Northwestern State University in Natchitoches, Louisiana, where he served as tenured Associate Professor of Choral Activities and Associate Professor of Voice.
 There he taught 12-15 voice majors and minors each semester, conducted three choirs, including Northwestern Lyric, the university's women's chorus, Theory II, Choral Writing and Arranging, and served as the Artistic Director of the annual Christmas Gala which brought in nearly 10,000 children and adults in eight performances over three days each year.